bh2smith/cow-agent/smart-contract-infra/README.md

 **Token Configuration Script:**

 - `script/01A_AddTokens_Allowlist.s.sol`
-  This script configures the allowlist with the GNO, WXDAI, and COW tokens.
+  This script configures the allowlist with the GNO, USDC, and COW tokens.

 ### Bun Deploy Scripts for Users/Agents